Galor1313/BTD6EpicGamesModCompat/README.md

 ## How to use

- Place "BTD6EpicGamesModCompat.dll" in your BloonsTD6/Plugins folder for it to work.
+ 1. Place "BTD6EpicGamesModCompat.dll" in your BloonsTD6/Plugins folder for it to work.

- ***DO NOT*** use this plugin if your are using the Steam version of the game.
+ 2. ***DO NOT*** use this plugin if your are using the Steam version of the game.

+ 3. Run the game, and you should be good to go.